Saturday, April 16, 2016 (11am-7pm)

 Sustainability at Santa Barbara Earth Day

 Electricity for the Earth Day Festival is generated from the sun and from biodiesel.
 The festival strives to keep our waste to a minimum.
-This year we are working Green Project Consultants, who will divert compostable and recyclable materials from the landfill.
+This year we are working with Green Project Consultants, who will divert compostable and recyclable materials from the landfill.
 While we strongly encourage vendors and participants to walk, bike, carpool or ride the bus to the festival, we recognize that some carbon emissions will result from a gathering of this size.
 To make sure this is a truly carbon-free event, we offset the remaining emissions.

 Press and Media